20 Fun Facts About Office Space

 Focus groups changed 20th Century Fox’s mind about the inclusion of artists like Ice Cube, Scarface, and, of course the Geto Boys, whose songs “Damn It Feels Good to Be a Gangsta” and “Still” serve as the official soundtrack to printer beatdowns everywhere since 1999.

-Judge figured that the studio executives he was talking to throughout production couldn’t relate to the boring, soul destroying jobs Office Space was portraying, but he still had doubts that his brainchild would resonate with audiences.
-He first felt optimism when he heard that the accountants in the post-production department were referencing the movie before it even came out.
+Judge figured that the studio executives he was talking to throughout production couldn’t relate to the boring, soul-destroying jobs Office Space was portraying, but he still had doubts that his brainchild would resonate with audiences.
+He only began to start feeling optimistic when he heard that the accountants in the post-production department were referencing the movie before it even came out.

-As you surely remember, Jennifer Aniston’s character, Joanna, grew increasingly disengaged with her server job at T.G.I.
-Friday’s stand-in Chotchkie's because she could never seem to wear enough buttons, or “flair,” on her uniform to appease her superiors and counterparts.
-In real life, TGI Friday’s noticeably phased out the flair by 2005.
-Judge revealed last year that one of his assistant directors asked a Friday’s employee—without revealing his or her affiliations—about the absence, and was told that they “removed it because of that movie Office Space.”
+As you surely remember, Jennifer Aniston’s character, Joanna, grew increasingly disengaged with her server job at TGI Friday’s stand-in Chotchkie's because she could never seem to wear enough buttons, or “flair,” on her uniform to appease her superiors and counterparts.
+In real life, TGI Friday’s noticeably phased out its once-requisite flair by 2005.
+Nearly 10 years after the film's release, Judge revealed that one of his assistant directors asked a Friday’s employee—without revealing their affiliation with the movie—about the noticeable lack of flair and was told that they “removed it because of that movie Office Space.”

 A special edition DVD called The Office Space Box of Flair included the 32-page book, The Office Space Guide to Flair, and 15 buttons (15 being the minimum number of flair a Chotchkie’s server must wear).
 Todd Duffey wanted to be financially compensated for his face appearing on the cover of a book and on one of the buttons, but the false endorsement violation claim lawsuit was dismissed.

 Milton’s precious office item needed to pop on screen, so a prop designer painted a Swingline stapler red.
 After potential customers called and e-mailed the company asking for a Milton stapler that didn’t exist, some enterprising folks made a profit making and selling red staplers on eBay.
-In April 2002, the company finally offered a “Rio Red” model.
+In April 2002, the company finally began to offer a “Rio Red” model.